marble/Documentation-TYPO3-Guide-Installation/Documentation/UpgradeLTS/1-Introduction.rst

 the core team agreed to introduce a consistent deprecation policy:

 TYPO3 CMS deprecation policy
-  If some method or API in the Core is replaced by a new one and is longer use by the Core itself, it can be marked as "deprecated" and can be removed two releases afterwards.
-Deprecated API methods are marked in the PHP code using @deprecated anotation.
+  If a method or API in the Core is replaced by a new one and is no longer used by the Core itself, it can be marked as "deprecated" and can be removed two releases later.
+Deprecated API methods are marked in the PHP code using @deprecated annotation.

 At the same time the "deprecation log" was introduced in order for users to be able to identify potential old methods still being used by